felipeabajo/Encuentraprof.es/README.md

 4. Clean-up comments.
 Catch up implementation in Image.
 5. Remove UploadStart Event for Setting userId (done with BeforeUpload).
 6. Clean-up IsUserImagePathURLNull in ImagePersonalController.
 Comment references to requests in PersonalInformation.
+7. Change name of changeInRequiredFields and areRequiredFieldsFilled for variable and methods.